OliviaD00/Big-Data-Project-ELK/README.md

 ### Implementation of Code

-It will be explained (with steps to implement and a list of problems encountered) in the branch Monitoring_Log_Kafka.
+It will be explained (with steps to implement and a list of problems encountered) in the subfolder [Monitoring_Log_Kafka](https://github.com/OliviaD00/Big-Data-Project-ELK/tree/main/Monitoring_Log_Kafka).

 ## Sources